ysyk2021/enhancing-creativity-with-ai-stimulating-innovation-with-artificial-intelligence-tools/src/chapter-6-1.md

-# How AI Can Be Used to Automate Repetitive Tasks, Freeing Up Time for More Creative Pursuits

 In this chapter, we'll focus on how artificial intelligence can be used to automate repetitive tasks in creative workflows.
 By using AI-powered automation tools, creatives can save valuable time and increase efficiency, allowing them to focus on more high-level tasks that require human creativity and problem-solving skills.